 Doing this reminds me of when I was going through training for my current position.
 During the time I was required to give multiple presentations to my sales trainer, some executives, and a few of the other trainees.
 To make sure I knew the product and could speak intelligently to it.

-I admitted that I wasn’t sure and that I gave the answer I did because I knew x, y, and z therefore I guesstimated that a=b.
-In the end I was right about my answer and she agreed I worked it out in my head teh best way possible.
+I admitted that I wasn’t sure and that I gave the answer I did because I knew x, y, and z, therefore, I guesstimated that a=b.
+In the end, I was right about my answer and she agreed I worked it out in my head the best way possible.

 It’s OK to not know all the answers. ~ Tweet This!